GTFOBins/GTFOBins.github.io/_gtfobins/sed.md

   shell:
     - description: GNU version only.
 Also, this requires `bash`.
       code: sed -n '1e exec sh 1>&0' /etc/hosts
+    - description: GNU version only.
+The resulting shell is not a proper TTY shell.
+      code: sed e
   command:
     - description: GNU version only.
       code: sed -n "1e id" /etc/hosts